sairam1592/Android_Recipe_Application/README.md

-# My Android Compose App
+# Recipe Realm Android App

-Welcome to the repository of my latest Android application, where modern design meets seamless functionality.
+Welcome to the repository of my latest Android application -> Recipe Realm, where modern design meets seamless functionality.
 This project is a testament to the best practices in software development, featuring Clean Code, Clean Architecture, and adherence to SOLID principles.

 ## About the Project